Detection at a constant probability of false alarm (PVLT)

 println("act_pfa = $act_pfa")

-It may be puzzling why we consider a false alarm rate of 0 to be worse than a false alarm rate of 0.001.
-After all, isn't a false alarm rate equal to 0 a great thing?
-The answer to this question lies in the fact that when the false alarm rate decreases, the probability of detection also decreases.
-In this case, since the true false alarm probability is well below the acceptable value, the detection threshold is set too high.
-The same probability of detection can be achieved with the desired probability of false alarm at a lower cost; for example, with less transmitter power.
+It may be confusing why we believe that a false alarm rate of 0 is worse than a false alarm rate of 0.001.
+After all, isn't a false alarm rate of 0 a great thing?
+The answer to this question lies in the fact that as the probability of a false alarm decreases, so does the probability of detection.
+In this case, since the true probability of a false alarm is much lower than the acceptable value, the detection threshold is set too high.
+The same detection probability can be achieved with the desired false alarm probability at a lower cost; for example, with lower transmitter power.

-In most cases, the threshold factor needs to be determined based on the specific environment and system configuration.
-We can configure the CFAR detector to use a custom threshold factor as shown below.
+In most cases, the threshold coefficient must be determined depending on the specific environment and system configuration.
+We can configure the CFAR detector to use a custom threshold coefficient, as shown below.

 release!(cfar);